The American Dream is dead.

 You see, kids, back when my grandparents (your great grandparents) were around, they were the embodiment of the American Dream.
 Emigrating from Italy, they got off a crappy boat to walk our shores and make their lives here, in your city.
 There were mighty struggles back then, but they made a true success story as entrepreneurs, homeowners, and generally fantastic people.

 Nowadays, life is moving pretty quickly.
-You’re in high school and middle school, respectively, and the future is beckoning.
+The future is beckoning.
 Everyone wants to know what you’re going to do with your life.
 Peer pressure will ebb and flow, and the most well meaning people will tell you what you should do, what you should buy – and what you need to do to get it.

 Dad Advice – I know it’s unsolicited, but here it is: Get your own version of the American Dream.
 Be different.
 Non-conformist.
 Don’t follow the herd.
 See the latest version of the Dream as it really is: a sham, a lie perpetrated to us by marketing execs with PhDs, determined to coerce you to part with all of your money – and lead you into a stressful life.